Type of entrepreneurs

 As a personality profile, this archetype can be described as a person with a strong sense of the task in relation to the logical analysis.

 This person sees the substance of a process, and therefore the initialization of an idea.

-The archetype has a high degree of flexible approach.
-He/she has also a tendency to see either structural members or parts in relation to the whole, and this is reflected in the energy devoted to ‘’the start’’.
+The archetype has a high degree of a flexible approach.
+He/she also has a tendency to see either structural members or parts in relation to the whole picture, and this is reflected in the energy devoted to ‘’the start’’.

-There are feelings that are dominant in the start of the process or activity.
+There are feelings that are dominant in and at the start of the process or activity.

-Short-terms goals are necessary conditions for the archetype to function on this process.
+Short-term goals are necessary conditions for the archetype to function in this process.

-Impulsiveness is the basic feature of this behavior.
+Impulsiveness is an essential feature of this behavior.